Aliases for SLC52A3 Gene

 GeneCards Summary for SLC52A3 Gene

 SLC52A3 (Solute Carrier Family 52 Member 3) is a Protein Coding gene.
 Diseases associated with SLC52A3 include Brown-Vialetto-Van Laere Syndrome 1 and Fazio-Londe Disease.
-Among its related pathways are Vitamin digestion and absorption and Metabolism of water-soluble vitamins and cofactors.
-GO annotations related to this gene include riboflavin transporter activity.
+Among its related pathways are Metabolism and Metabolism of water-soluble vitamins and cofactors.
+Gene Ontology (GO) annotations related to this gene include riboflavin transmembrane transporter activity.
 An important paralog of this gene is SLC52A1.

 UniProtKB/Swiss-Prot for SLC52A3 Gene